I'll Live a Long Life to Dote on My Favorite Stepbrother!

-Saioshi no Gikei o Mederu Tame, Nagaikishimasu! (最推しの義兄を愛でるため、長生きします！) is a Japanese light novel series written by Tenma Asahi and illustrated by Kazuaki.
-Originally published online since September 2021, AlphaPolis have published five volumes of the series since November 2022 under their &arche Novels b and &arche Novels imprints.
-A manga adaptation illustrated by Aki Tsujimoto began serialization online via AlphaPolis' &arche manga website in January 2024 and has been collected in two tankōbon volumes.
-A "light anime" television series adaptation produced by Imagica Infos and Imageworks Studio is set to premiere in January 2026.
+I'll Live a Long Life to Dote on My Favorite Stepbrother! (最推しの義兄を愛でるため、長生きします！, Saioshi no Gikei o Mederu Tame, Nagaikishimasu!) is a Japanese light novel series written by Tenma Asahi and illustrated by Kazuaki.
+Originally published online since September 2021, AlphaPolis have published six volumes of the series since November 2022 under their &arche Novels b and &arche Novels imprints.
+A manga adaptation illustrated by Aki Tsujimoto began serialization online via AlphaPolis' &arche manga website in January 2024 and has been collected in three tankōbon volumes.
+A "light anime" television series adaptation produced by Imagica Infos and Imageworks Studio aired from January to March 2026.

+Plot

+A young man who is reincarnated into the world of his favorite otome game as Alba, the sickly son of an impoverished noble family.
+Born with an illness that prevents him from using magic and leaves him with a short life expectancy, Alba is taken in by a powerful duke's family.
+There, he meets Orsis, the duke's son and his new stepbrother, who was Alba's favorite character in his previous life.

+As Alba adjusts to his new circumstances, he recalls that in the original game's story, his own death plays a crucial role in Orsis's character development, robbing him of his smile.
+Determined to avoid this fate, Alba begins searching for ways to extend his life and evade the events that lead to his tragic end.
+While doting openly on Orsis, Alba works to change the future of the story, hoping to remain by his side and alter the destiny that binds them both.